marcossilveirax/zabbix-all-in-one/README.md

    `kubectl delete service zabbix-server`

-   For more tips, check https://kubernetes.io/
+   For more tips, visit the kubernetes documentation page: https://kubernetes.io/